 Handles and Helper Handles

-The handles on Heritage Steel cookware are great: the long handles are hollow, which keeps them cool to the touch (though they will eventually get hot on a gas cooktop), and also keeps the weight lighter.
-The handle rises just slightly above the top of the pan and provides excellent leverage (not too high and not too low).
+The handles on Heritage Steel Titanium cookware are decent, but not our favorites: the long handles are hollow, which helps keep them cool to the touch and keeps the weight lighter.
+The handle rises just slightly above the top of the pan and provides good leverage (not too high and not too low).
+However, the bottom of the handle is rounded, which can make it difficult to stabilize, especially if your hands are wet.

 On larger Heritage Steel pieces--anything larger than 3 quarts--they use two short handles.
-This makes their larger pans easier to handle (and another example of great design).
+This makes their large pots and pans easier to handle.
+Short handles on both series are similar:

 Helper handles are small handles opposite the long handle to help you maneuver a full, heavy pan:

-Unfortunately, the Heritage Steel 12-inch skillet does not have a helper handle.
-This is a big pan, and would benefit from a helper handle.
-Since this is a safety issue, we consider it a fairly significant drawback, especially since this pan is about half a pound heavier than the All-Clad 12-inch skillet (which does have a helper handle).
+Unfortunately, neither Heritage Steel 12-inch skillet has a helper handle.
+This is a big pan that would benefit from a helper handle.
+Since this is a safety issue, we consider it a drawback, especially since the Titanium pan is about half a pound heavier than the All-Clad D3 12-inch skillet (which does have a helper handle).

 Weight

-As we said earlier, you should buy the heaviest cookware that you can comfortably handle.
-Heavy cookware will perform better and last longer than light cookware.
+As we said, you should buy the heaviest cookware you can comfortably handle.
+Heavy cookware heats better and lasts longer than light cookware.

-This is especially true for clad stainless skillets, which need a thick layer(s) of aluminum to perform well and also to not warp.
+This is especially true for clad stainless skillets, which need a thick layer(s) of aluminum to perform well and be resistant to warping.

-This isn't a huge difference, and it may not affect your buying decision, but the greater thickness and weight of the Heritage Steel skillet will result in more even heating and better heat retention, as well as increased durability.
+These aren't huge differences, and may not affect your buying decision, but the greater thickness and weight of the Heritage Steel skillets will result in more even heating and better heat retention, as well as increased durability.

 Heritage Steel sauce pans and stock pots are thinner than the skillets.
-They do not require the weight that a skillet does, so Heritage Steel uses a thinner steel (2.3mm).
+These pieces don't require the weight that a skillet does, so Heritage Steel uses a thinner steel (2.3mm).
 This makes them lighter than other brands' sauce pans and stock pots of the same size.

 Lids